Andy Dunn

-Andy Dunn (born February 20, 1979) is an American entrepreneur and the co-founder of Bonobos Inc. Dunn served as CEO for eleven years after co-founding the Bonobos brand in 2007.
-In June 2017, Walmart announced it was purchasing the Bonobos brand for $310 million in cash.
+Andy Dunn (born February 20, 1979) is an American entrepreneur and the co-founder of Bonobos Inc. Dunn was CEO for eleven years after co-founding Bonobos in 2007.
+In June 2017, Walmart announced it was purchasing Bonobos for $310 million in cash.
 Dunn joined Walmart after the purchase to lead the company's collection of direct-to-consumer brands.

 Career

 Early years

 Dunn was a consultant for Bain & Company in the US and Latin America following college.
-His time at Bain included consulting for catalog-based retailer Lands’ End, which served as inspiration for the direct-to-consumer business and customer service model of Bonobos.
-Afterwards, Dunn worked as a private equity analyst at Wind Point Partners before business school.
+His time at Bain included consulting for catalog-based retailer Lands’ End, which was inspiration for the direct-to-consumer business and customer service model of Bonobos.

 Bonobos

 Started by Stanford graduate students Andy Dunn and Brian Spaly, Bonobos was created with the goal to provide men with better-fitting men's pants and a better shopping experience by building the brand on the internet.
 The company launched with pants that eliminate "Khaki Diaper Butt” and now offers a full line of menswear, including shirts and suits.
 Bonobos pioneered the internet-driven direct to consumer (DTC), or digitally native vertical brand (DNVB), retail model.
 The company launched online and was exclusive online for the first few years.
 It was the first American brand to use the web as the primary means of story-telling, service, commerce and distribution.
 The innovation led to the birth of an ecosystem, largely based in New York City, of DTC brands, including Warby Parker, Harry's, Glossier, Allbirds, and Away.
 Core to the idea of DTC brands is bundling product and service together to drive a higher NPS customer experience than legacy brick-and-mortar driven competition can deliver.
 To deliver the experience, Bonobos created a customer service team in 2008, the Ninjas, located at the Manhattan headquarters of the company.
 The Ninjas became a key part of the Bonobos experience in serving customers.